-Revenue recorded on a cash basis during the year ended December 31, 2016 was \$74.4 million, an increase of \$41.3 million, or 125%, compared to the same period in 2015.
-The increase in revenue recorded on a cash basis was primarily due to an increase in commercial sales of Optune to payers with whom we do not have contractual arrangements or sufficient history to reliably estimate their individual payment patterns and for whom we cannot reliably estimate the amount that would be ultimately collected.
+Revenue recorded on a cash basis during the year ended December 31, 2017 was \$68.0 million, a decrease of \$6.4 million, or 9%, compared to the same period in 2015.
+The decrease in revenue recorded on a cash basis reflects the transition of payers from whom we reliably collect a fixed and determinable amount to accrual-based revenue recognition.